reactivemanifesto/reactivemanifesto/README.md

 ## Responsive

-### Why is is Important
+### Why it is Important

 Responsive applications are real-time, engaging, rich and collaborative.
 Businesses create an open and ongoing dialog with their customers by welcoming them through *responsive* interactive experiences.
 This makes them more efficient, creates a feel of being connected and equipped to solve problems and accomplish tasks.
 One example is Google Docs which enables users to edit documents collaboratively, in real-time — allowing them to see each other’s edits and comments live, as they are made.

-Applications that respond to events need to do so in a timely manner.
-If an application does not respond within an applicable time constraint then it is effectively unavailable and therefore cannot be considered *resilient*.
+Applications that respond to events need to do so in a timely manner, even in the presence of failure.
+If an application does not respond within an applicable time constraint — otherwise known as latency — then it is effectively unavailable and therefore cannot be considered *resilient*.

-Inability to meet a hard real-time system constraint is a total system failure for some applications such weapons or medical control systems.
+The inability to meet a hard real-time system constraint amounts to a total system failure for some applications such weapons or medical control systems.
 Not all applications have such strict requirements.
-Many applications see a rapidly decreasing utility as they deviate from response constraints.
-Prime examples of such applications are financial trading and risk analysis systems that can lose the current deal without a timely response.
+Many applications see a rapidly decreasing utility as they deviate from response constraints, for example a financial trading application can lose the current deal without a timely response.

 More mainstream applications, such retail browsing & purchasing, show a measured decline in utility as response time increases.
 Users interact more with *responsive* applications, resulting in greater volumes of purchasing.

-The latency requirement from event stimulus to response action must be honoured for a reactive application even in the presence of failure to appear resilient.

-### key Building Blocks
+### Key Building Blocks

 Reactive applications use observable models, event streams, and stateful clients.

 Observable models enable other systems to receive events when state changes.
 This can provide a real-time connection between users and systems.
 For example, when multiple users work concurrently on the same model, changes can be reactively synchronized bi-directionally between them, thus appearing as if the model is shared without the constraints of locking.

 Event streams form the basic abstraction on which this connection is built.
-Keeping them reactive means avoiding blocking and instead allowing asynchronous and non-blocking transformations over full duplex communication mechanisms.
+Keeping them reactive means avoiding blocking and instead allowing asynchronous and non-blocking transformations and communication.

-Reactive applications embrace the order of algorithms employing design patterns and tests to ensure a response event is returned in O(1) or at least O(log n) time regardless of load.
+Reactive applications embrace the [order of algorithms](http://en.wikipedia.org/wiki/Big_O_notation) by employing design patterns and tests to ensure a response event is returned in O(1) or at least O(log n) time regardless of load.
+The scaling factor can include but is not limited to customers, sessions, products, and deals.

-Reactive applications employ a number of strategies to keep response latency consistent regardless of load profile:
+They employ a number of strategies to keep response latency consistent regardless of load profile:
-- Under burst traffic conditions reactive applications amortise the cost of expensive operations, such as IO and concurrent data exchange, by Smart Batching to keep latency consistent.
+- Under burst traffic conditions reactive applications amortise the cost of expensive operations, such as IO and concurrent data exchange, by [Smart Batching](http://mechanical-sympathy.blogspot.co.uk/2011/10/smart-batching.html) to keep latency consistent.
-- Queues are bounded with appropriate back pressure applied by respecting Little’s Law.
+- Queues are bounded with appropriate back pressure applied, queue lengths for given response constraints are determined by employing [Little’s Law](http://en.wikipedia.org/wiki/Little's_law).
-- Failures are isolated with alternate processing strategies readily available.
 - Systems are monitored with appropriate capacity planning in place.
+- Failures are isolated with alternate processing strategies readily available for when [Circuit Breakers](http://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) are triggered.

-Many reactive applications have rich web and mobile clients which create an engaging user experience.
-These applications execute logic and store state on the client-side in which observable models provide a mechanism to update user interfaces in real-time when data changes.
+As an example of a responsive application consider a web application which has rich clients — browser-based or mobile apps — to create an engaging user experience.
+This application will execute logic and store state on the client-side in which observable models provide a mechanism to update user interfaces in real-time when data changes.
 Technologies like WebSockets or Server-Sent Events enable user interfaces to be connected directly with pushed event streams so the event-driven system extends all the way from the back-end to the client.
 This allows reactive applications to push events to browser and mobile applications in a scalable and resilient way by using asynchronous and non-blocking data transfer.

 With this in mind it becomes apparent how the four qualities *event-driven*, *scalable*, *resilient* and *responsive* are interconnected to form a cohesive whole: